1844 United States presidential election

 Presidential elections were held in the United States from November 1 to December 4, 1844.
-Democratic nominee James K. Polk narrowly defeated Whig Henry Clay in a close contest turning on the controversial issues of slavery and the annexation of the Republic of Texas.
+Democratic nominee James K. Polk narrowly defeated Whig nominee Henry Clay in a close contest turning on the controversial issues of slavery and the annexation of the Republic of Texas.
 This is the only election in which both major party nominees served as Speaker of the House at one point, and the first in which neither candidate held elective office at the time.

 President John Tyler's pursuit of Texas annexation divided both major parties.
 Annexation would geographically expand American slavery.
 It also risked war with Mexico while the United States engaged in sensitive possession and boundary negotiations with Great Britain, which controlled Canada, over Oregon.
 Texas annexation thus posed both domestic and foreign policy risks.
 Both major parties had wings in the North and the South, but the possibility of the expansion of slavery threatened a sectional split in each party.
 Expelled by the Whig Party after vetoing key Whig legislation and lacking a firm political base, Tyler hoped to use the annexation of Texas to win the presidency as an independent or at least to have decisive, pro-Texas influence over the election.